Suggested itinerary for 2 weeks in Laos

 Days 10 & 11: Vang Vieng

-From Vientiane, you can take a four-hour bus ride to the north to find Vang Vieng, a beautiful town lying on the Nam Song river.
+From Vientiane, you can take a four-hour bus ride to the north to find Vang Vieng, a beautiful town lies on the Nam Song river.
 Here you can experience the “once tried, never forgotten” tubbing.
 You will lazily float down the river and take in the beautiful karst mountains and lush green foliage.
 And you even can join the party at any of a number of riverside bars for volleyball, beers, dancing and mingling with other tubers.
 Hiking, cycling, yoga, hot air balloon, and caving are on offer.
 The nightlife is also really interesting with live music, dance parties and plenty of mouth-watering cuisines.

 Days 12, 13 & 14: Luang Prabang

 Continue the tour north for your final three days in Laos, basking in the crown jewel of Southeast Asia: Luang Prabang.
 This super-attractive town is famous for its 24 UNESCO World Heritage-designated temples, was described as “phenomenal,” “incredibly spiritual,” and “peaceful” by Travel+Leisure readers.
 You will see yourself awakening in the sleepy 700-year-old town Luang Prabang.
 Because how can you not?
 This beautiful town is blessed with 33 gorgeous wats, stunning French colonial villas and some of the best quality and best value French cuisine in the region.
-This town will surely bring you a happy ending for this Lao holiday.
+This town will surely bring you a happy ending for this Laos holiday.
 Fly out from the international airport to Thailand or Vietnam to continue the great adventure.